 We show that the initial credit problem for energy parity games is in NP $\cap$ coNP.
-This may be surprising since exponential memory may be necessary for player 1 to win.
-However, winning strategies with a special structure (that alternate between good-for-energy strategies and attractor strategies) can be constructed and this entails the NP upper bound.
+The coNP upper bound follows from Lemma 7 showing that in player-1 games, the initial credit problem for energy parity objectives can be solved in polynomial time, and from the fact that memoryless strategies are sufficient for player 2 (Lemma 3).
+The NP upper bound may be surprising since exponential memory may be necessary for player 1 to win.
+However, we show that winning strategies with a special structure (that alternate between good-for-energy strategies and attractor strategies) can be constructed and this entails the NP upper bound.
+The details are presented after Lemma 7.